dadheech-vartika/Automating-LinkedIn/README.md

 # Automating-LinkedIn

-This script sends conection requests to LinkedIn users by creating personalised invites.
+This script sends connection requests to LinkedIn users by creating personalised invites.

 Take a look and try it.